ecyshor/cassmig/README.md

 ##Usage

-###To migrate using files found in your project/module
+###To migrate from a project which will not be used as a dependency by another project
 ```
 CassandraMigrator migrator = new CassandraMigrator(session);
 migrator.migrate("migrations");
 ```

-The "migrations" folder must be in the classpath, preferably resources folder.
-All the migration files must be there.
+The migrations will be loaded from the classpath.
 The required session is of type `com.datastax.driver.core.Session;`

 ###To migrate using files found in external modules/dependencies